Alexander-Heinz/vdi_chatbot/README.md

 NEXT STEPS:
-- Retrieval evaluation
+- Retrieval evaluation (ok)
-- RAG evaluation
+- RAG evaluation (ok)
+- Create streamlit UI
+- Monitoring
+- Ingestion
+- Containerizing (Docker)
+    - make app run on local browser using only docker-compose

 TODO: 2 points: Multiple retrieval approaches are evaluated, and the best one is used